NYUDataBootcamp/Book/pandas-input.md

 ---

-We're ready now to look at some data.
+We're finally ready now to look at some data.
 Lots of data.
-You will need an **internet connection** for much of it.

-You may recall that our typical program consists of data input, data management, and graphics.
-We'll spend most of our time here on the first -- data input -- but touch briefly on the second and third.
-More concretely, we explain how to get spreadsheet data into Python.
-We'll review how  Python uses collections of tools or plug-ins called **packages** to address a wide range of applications:  data management (**Pandas**), graphics (Matplotlib), and many other things.

-The Pandas package is (even) more **[high-level](https://en.wikipedia.org/wiki/High-level_programming_language)** than core Python in the sense of putting a lot of the programming details out the way.
-That makes it both easier to use -- lots of things are automated -- but in some cases also a bit more mysterious.
-All together, though, it's an incredibly powerful collection of data tools.
+You will need an **internet connection** for many of our examples.
+Additionally, you will need to make sure that you have a new package installed -- It is called [pandas-datareader](https://pandas-datareader.readthedocs.io/en/latest/).
+Recall that you can do this by running `conda install pandas-datareader` in your terminal (Refer to the [packages chapter](packages.md) if you need a refresher on conda).

+In this lecture, our main goal is to teach you some of the functions that we will use to read data (both from your own computer and from the internet).

+Recall that our typical program will consist of data input, data management, and graphics creation.
+The package we previously introduced, pandas, will allow us to do all of these things -- Though eventually as we make more complicated graphics, we will need to use other packages such as: [matplotlib](http://matplotlib.org/), [seaborn](http://seaborn.pydata.org/), [plotly](https://plot.ly/), etc...
+This lecture will focus mostly on data input; we will discuss the others (data management and graphics) in detail in later lectures.

 ## Reminders

 * Objects and methods.
 Recall that we apply the method `justdoit` to the object `x` with `x.justdoit()`.
 * Help.
 We get help in Spyder from both the IPython console and the Object inspector.
 For the hypothetical `x.justdoit`, we would type `x.justdoit?` in the IPython console or `x.justdoit` in the Object inspector.
 * Data structures.
 That's the term we use for specific organizations of data.
 Examples are lists, tuples, and dictionaries.
 Each has a specific structure and a set of methods we can apply.
 List are (ordered) collections of objects between square brackets:  `numberlist = [1, -5, 2]`.
 Dictionaries are (unordered) pairs of items between curly brackets:  `namedict = {'Dave': 'Backus', 'Chase': 'Coleman'}`.
 The first item in each pair is the "key," the second is the "value.""

-* Integers, floats, and strings.
-Three common types of data.

-* Function returns.
-We refer to the output of a function as its **return**.
-We would say, for example, that the function `type(x)` `return`s the type of the input object `x`.
-We capture the return with an assignment:  `xtype = type(x)`.

 * Packages.
 Packages are collections of tools -- functions and types/methods -- that extend Python's capabilities.
 We import a package using an `import` (e.g. `import pandas`) statement or some combination of `import`, `from`, and `as` (e.g. `import pandas as pd` or `from pandas import DataFrame`).
+* Pandas.
+Pandas is oriented around two main types: `DataFrame` and `Series`.
+A `DataFrame` is essentially just a table of data and a `Series` can be thought of as a one columned `DataFrame`.
+We discussed last time some of the associated properties and methods -- `df.shape`, `df.dtype`, `df.T`, `df.mean()`...

 ## Data input 1:  reading internet files

 The easiest way to get data into a Python program is to read it from a file -- a spreadsheet file, for example.
 The word "read" here means take what's in the file and somehow get it into Python so we can do things with it.
 Pandas can read many types of files:  csv, xls, xlsx, and so on.
 The files can be on our computer or on the internet.
-We'll start with the internet -- there's less ambiguity about the location of the file -- but the same approach works with files on your computer.
+We'll start with the internet -- there's less ambiguity about the location of the file -- but the same approach will work with files on your computer.

 We prefer **csv files** ("comma separated values"), a common data format for serious data people.
 Their simple structure (entries separated by commas) allows easy and rapid input.
 They also avoid some of [the problems](http://www.win-vector.com/blog/2014/11/excel-spreadsheets-are-hard-to-get-right/) with translating Excel files.
 If we have an Excel spreadsheet, we can always save it as a "CSV (Comma delimited) (*.csv)" file.
 Excel will warn us that some features are incompatible with the csv format, but we're generally happy to do it anyway.
 Here's an example of a [raw csv file](https://raw.githubusercontent.com/NYUDataBootcamp/Materials/master/Data/test.csv) (pretty basic, eh?) and [this is](https://github.com/NYUDataBootcamp/Materials/blob/master/Data/test.csv) (roughly) how it's displayed in Excel.